alexhoma/routex.js/examples/with-route-localization/README.md

-# Multi domain example
+# Routes localization example

-Using Routex.js in a Next.js multi domain website.
+Using Routex.js in a Next.js project that needs translated routes depending on which country code top level domain is loaded (ccTLD).

 This is an example of a **real estate** company that have two websites `realestate.es` and `realestate.co.uk` into the same project, the Next.js codebase is the same for the two websites because the only that changes is the data comming from the API.